 Identify Your Major Donors

-Within a donor file, who counts as a major donor varies quite a bit based on size of the nonprofit, its location, etc. A good rule of thumb is to look at regular givers in the range of $5K–$10K or more per year to start.
+Within a donor file, who counts as a major donor varies quite a bit based on the size of the nonprofit, its location, etc. A good rule of thumb is to look at regular givers in the range of $5K–$10K or more per year to start.
 This range is a good indicator of the bulk of your high-dollar support.

 That said, look at your donation data carefully and make strategic decisions based on what you find.
 Every organization is different.